Marco Cerrillo, Availability Monday-Thursday

 Tricia Cook is a classically trained pianist, available to teach all skill levels.
 She has been a piano instructor on and off since she was 15 years old and has been playing since she was 5 years old.
 She comes from a long line of musicians, piano teachers and songwriters.
 Tricia has performed with various types of bands and loves to jam with her family and friends any time she has a chance.
 Tricia teaches a strong foundation in music theory, but also teaches ear training, creativity, improvisation and song-writing.
 Her favorite type of music to play is Southern gospel and praise and worship music, but she has studied classical, jazz, modern and pop.
 While her goal is for her students to be excellent sight readers, more than anything she wants to make music FUN for students!

-Randy teaches piano and is the assistant bandleader of our Garage Band classes.
 Randy is a professional Pianist/keyboardist with over 30 years of performance experience.
 He was the Keyboardist with the popular Austin professional band, Duck Soup and toured for 12 years with country-western singer Tracy Byrd; performed twice at the nation’s White House.
-Randy played Stadium tours with George Strait, Reba McIntire, Kenny Chesney, Brooks and Dunn and was a recipient of five gold and platinum records.
+Randy played stadium tours with George Strait, Reba McIntire, Kenny Chesney, Brooks and Dunn and was a recipient of five gold and platinum records.
 He is now the praise band leader at his local church and teaches students to play by ear from a wide variety of genres, including jazz, country-western and contemporary.
 He specializes in coaching students with piano background to play their favorite songs or to compose original music straight from their hearts.
 With Randy as your teacher, you’ll be learning from a top drawer performer with lots of Nashville experience who not only can play and teach, but who can provide a healthy dose of insider piano “secrets” used by the pros.

 Additional Piano Instructors: